VivOwoH/Currency-converter/readme.md

     - right country: convert to
 - Reload popular currency table
     - User needs to manually click "reload" button to check whether any popular currency rates have been updated by Admin
+- Generate summary of the conversion rates of 2 currencies within a specific duration (start and end dates)
+    - includes all conversion rates, average, median, max, min and SD

 ### Admin window